jovelgeorge/devig-bot/README.md

 *kelly* — Set Kelly Criterion type: `HK`, `QK`, `EK` *devig_type* — Set devig method: `wc` (default), `pb` (probit)

-The calculator can also be toggled without the command tree for quick calculations. ex: `bet_odds:fair_odds`
+The calculator can also be toggled without the command tree for quick calculations using the syntax: `bet_odds:fair_odds`

+- For calculating to fair: `100:-130`
+- For calculating parlays: `105:-130,-132`